 There you have it!
 The fun facts of insurance 🙂

-This article is for information purposes only and is not necessarily kept up to date.
+This article is for information purposes only, is in no way legal advice and is not necessarily kept up to date.
 Speak to an insurance professional for the most up to date information for your profession and jurisdiction.

 Finally understand why your hard work isn't resulting in more sales